Khaite

 Khaite is a New York-based luxury women's wear brand founded in 2016 by Catherine Holstein.

-Khaite's original store is located at 165 Mercer Street, with additional locations on Madison Avenue and in Dallas.
+Khaite's original store is located in Soho at 165 Mercer Street.

 History

 In 2016, Adam Pritzker made a co-founding investment in Khaite.

 In March 2021, Sean Baker released the short film Khaite FW21 produced to promote its Fall/Winter 2021 lineup.
 Sean Price Williams served as cinematographer.

 In 2023, Oliver Peoples collaborated with Khaite.

+Katie Holmes and Gemma Chan have worn the brand.

+In 2026 the brand opened its sixth US store at the Bal Harbour Shops.